Tasha876/Work-Day-Scheduler/README.md

 This is a very basic planner that you can use to plan your day.

 ### Note:
-I changed the look of the planner, because I didn't like the original styling.
+I changed the look of the planner because I didn't like the original styling.

 ### Summary of Functionality